Defining a project description

 runghc to run our program.
 However, we want to start using external libraries which are not included with GHC in our programs.

 External packages can be downloaded from Hackage - Haskell's central package archive, Stackage - a subset of Hackage packages that are known to work together, or even from remote git repositories.
 Usually Haskellers use a package manager to download and manage packages for different projects.
 The most popular package managers for Haskell are cabal and stack.

-A major difference between the two tools is their philosophy.
+A major difference between the two is their philosophy.

 cabal tries to be a more minimalist tool that handles building Haskell projects,